Pregnancy and Childbirth

 Regional anesthesia: This type of treatment affects a region of your body.
 It can be used if you’re having a vaginal birth or C-section.
 Regional anesthesia can include:

 • An epidural block is the most common form of medicine used today during childbirth.
-Medicine is injected into the spinal fluid in your lower back through a thin tube (catheter).
+A doctor injects medicine into the spinal fluid in your lower back through a thin tube (catheter).
 It blocks the nerves that travel from your spine to the lower half of your body below the belly button.
 The doctor releases the desired amount of medicine through the epidural, which mostly numbs the affected area.

 • A spinal block is like an epidural, except medicine is injected through a needle instead of a catheter.
 Spinal blocks are not common practice in childbirth.